-Example continued from last page: Battle outcome: Allies win a decisively and gain 1 VP for the battle + 1 VP for the Decisive Victory, + 2 extra cards..
+Example continued from last page: Battle outcome: Central powers win on 2 fronts and gain 1 VP + 2 extra cards.

 To help memorizing who has won which front, remove the cards from the defeated power at once after determining the winner.